It sounds like any oxymoron. An amicable divorce? It’s possible, by following these tips from Family Law Attorney, Elizabeth C. Early.

 Need some more tips or maybe a list to follow?
 High Swartz has created a divorce checklist, which can help guide you through the initial steps of a divorce.

-Make your goals clear to your attorney and choose an attorney who will listen to what you want and guide you accordingly.
+Make your goals clear to your divorce lawyer and choose an attorney who will listen to what you want and guide you accordingly.
 Interview more than one attorney and do not be shy about asking pointed questions on strategy and their feedback on your goals.

 You’re future is important.
 Don’t make the mistake of not doing you homework or going with the cheapest or quickest option when hiring a family law attorney.
 We’ve compiled some tips from past clients that can help guide you from people who have been there.